min4builder/lakec/README.md

 - Generics (partially designed, can do some of it with macros)
 - Easier error management (return values, with a twist!)
-- Checked memory management (like Rust, but less strict; mostly to catch forgetting to `drop()` or duplicating ownership of a pointer)
 - Proper modularity (with headers, but no global namespace pollution)
 - Standard build system, to avoid proliferation of Make, autoconf, CMake, Meson, SCons, Waf etc.